taimos/dvalin/README.md

 (`AbstractMongoDAO`) with many helper methods to ease the development of the data layer.
 For this to work your entities have to extend the `AEntity` superclass.
 The DAOs created have integrated support for JodaTime classes.
 If you want to use polymorphic types in your entities make sure to implement `@IMappedSupertype` on the super class.
-This advises the JAckson mapper to include type information into the created JSON for deserialization.
+This advises the Jackson mapper to include type information into the created JSON for deserialization.

 ### Changesets